Frequently Asked Questions

 Participants can request to transfer their entry between event distances.
 Should you decide to upgrade from a shorter distance to a longer distance event, you will need to pay the difference in entry fees.
 In the event of changing from a longer distance to a shorter distance event, we will not be able to refund the difference in entry fee.
 Over and above, if you change event distance:

-- By midnight of 22 January 2017 – no administration fee will be charged.
+- By midnight of 21 January 2018 – no administration fee will be charged

-- From 23 January 2017 and until registration closes on Friday 10 February – a R100 administration fee will be payable.
-Please note that by making changes after 22 January, you may forfeit your personalised race number.
+- From 22 January 2018 and until registration closes– a R100 administration fee will be payable.
+Please note that by making changes after 21 January, you may forfeit your personalised race number.

 Please submit your change of distance request to email@example.com